 • Smaller interior capacity

-Weekend trips and quick getaways don’t always require a bulky suitcase, which is why our pros recommend this lightweight travel backpack.
+WHY WE LOVE IT: Quick getaways don’t always require a bulky suitcase, which is why our pros recommend this lightweight travel backpack.
 Part of the Silhouette collection, its design is both sleek and practical and made to help you stay organized.
-It opens up like a hardshell suitcase and features functional sections as well as a handy padded laptop sleeve and expandable water bottle pocket.
+It opens up like a hardshell suitcase and features functional sections as well as a holder for your AirTag, a handy padded laptop sleeve, and an expandable water bottle pocket.

-It’s made with the same abrasion-resistant polyester fabric you'll find in other Samsonite softside luggage so you don’t have to worry about it going through TSA machines.
-Our pros love that a luggage sleeve is built-in if you want to pair it with a carry-on.
+It’s made with the same abrasion-resistant polyester fabric you'll find on other Samsonite softsided luggage, so you don’t have to worry about it going through TSA machines.
+Our pros love that a luggage sleeve is built in if you want to pair it with a carry-on.
 Also unique is that you can convert it into a shoulder bag or briefcase, thanks to its extra handles and straps.
 Still, it does have a smaller interior capacity.

 Dimensions20" x 12.5" x 7"